 The Alnwick Garden

-Next head over to Alnwick Castle and Garden (entry £26.10 for adults, £22.20 for concessions and £11.15 for children 5–16, but you can save a bit by booking online and tickets are valid for a year), starting off in the Alnwick Garden.
-The gardens were originally designed by Capability Brown for the Dukes of Northumberland in 1750.
-But they were dug up to plant fruit and veg during WWII and ended up overgrown and abandoned by the end of the 21st century.
+The gardens were originally designed by Capability Brown for the First Duke of Northumberland in 1750.
+But they were dug up to plant fruit and veg during the Second World War, and ended up overgrown and abandoned by the end of the 21st century.

-In 1997 the current Duchess of Northumberland oversaw a complete restoration, redesign and replanting.
-The contemporary Alnwick Garden features a rose garden, cherry orchard, giant waterfall, water sculptures and bamboo maze.
+In 1997, the current Duchess of Northumberland oversaw a complete restoration, redesign and replanting.
+The modern Alnwick Garden features a rose garden, cherry orchard, giant waterfall, water sculptures and bamboo maze.
 Don’t miss the fascinating Poison Garden – a chance to get up close (but not too close) to some of the world’s deadliest plants.

 Gardens and fountains